 2. Prepare for the costs involved in licensing as a used car dealer.
 Allow for a $300 fee for the initial application, as well as $100 for the annual renewal of the license.
 You have to fill in the Used Motor Vehicle Dealer’s License Application Form as well.

 3. Make sure you meet all the requirements in the application form.
-This entails providing a personal history questionnaire, driver’s license, and financial statement.
+This entails providing a personal history questionnaire, a driver’s license, and a financial statement.

 4. Before you get your used car dealership license, you or another owner will have to complete an education program provided by the Used Motor Vehicle and Parts Commission.
 The one-day course will grant you the chance to enter this business field.

 5. There are special requirements for your sales office, including the business sign, which must be at least 32 sq. ft. in size.
 The location should be checked and approved by a Commission investigator who will confirm the results of the inspection.

 6. Don’t forget the $25,000 Single Limit Garage Liability Insurance.
 You have to submit the Certificate of Insurance with your dealer application.
 Make sure that it is in force at all times because otherwise your license will be revoked.